Meet the mentors

 My home program, Now or Never, tells stories that... jump into the action with Canadians from all walks of life as they're about to do something they've never done before.
 Our stories are personal, vulnerable, and sometimes messy - and hopefully inspire listeners to do something outside their comfort zone, too.

-Email Sara - email@example.com - to let her know you have a pitch for Now or Never!
+Email Andrew - firstname.lastname@example.org - to let him know you have a pitch for Now or Never!

 It's not required that you reach out to your proposed mentor before you apply, but it's a good idea.
 Why?
 Think of it as an open-book exam.